EIT-NLP/ViCA/README.md

 - **[2026.02.07]** The preprint is now published!

 ## 💡 Highlights <a id="highlights"></a>
-- Empirical Insights on MLLM Redundancy: Demonstrates that projected visual embeddings are already well-aligned with language space, and effective vision-language interaction occurs in only a small subset of Transformer layers, revealing substantial redundancy in dense visual processing.
+- Insights on MLLM Redundancy: Demonstrates that projected visual embeddings are already well-aligned with language space, and effective vision-language interaction occurs in only a small subset of Transformer layers, revealing substantial redundancy in dense visual processing.
 - ViCA Architecture: Introduces Vision-only Cross-Attention (ViCA), a minimal MLLM design where visual tokens bypass all self-attention and feed-forward layers, interacting with text solely via sparse cross-attention at key layers for efficient multimodal fusion.
-- Superior Performance-Efficiency Trade-off: Maintains approximately 98% of baseline accuracy across three MLLM backbone models and nine multimodal benchmarks, while reducing visual-side computation to about 4% of the original, significantly outperforming 26 existing pruning methods in performance-efficiency trade-offs.
+- Performance-Efficiency Trade-off: Maintains approximately 98% of baseline accuracy across three MLLM backbone models and nine multimodal benchmarks, while reducing visual-side computation to about 4% of the original, significantly outperforming 26 existing pruning methods in performance-efficiency trade-offs.
 - Hardware-Friendly Acceleration: Achieves >3.5× speedup in single-batch inference and >10× speedup in multi-batch inference, compatible with FlashAttention.
 - Orthogonal to Token Pruning: Compatible with token pruning methods for further gains, e.g., combining with PDrop in training-free inference reduces visual computation to 2% with over 96% performance retention.